Marie Laveau is famous for being New Orleans' voodoo queen, but was she really as evil and mystical as she has been portrayed?

 Take, for instance, the legend of Marie Laveau, the “Voodoo Queen of New Orleans.”
 A black priestess of astounding beauty, Madame Laveau wielded tremendous power in her community and rumors of her magical abilities were so persistent that visitors still visit her grave to leave tokens in exchange for small requests.

 Voodoo is as big a part of New Orleans’ history, although it is vastly different from the pop-culture perception.
-While zombies and dolls do make up part of voodoo beliefs, in reality voodoo (or “voudon”) is a combination of West African religions brought over by slaves, the Christianity they adopted, and Native American traditions they blended in.
+While zombies and dolls do make up part of voodoo beliefs, in reality voodoo (or “voudon”) is a combination of West African religions brought over by slaves, the Christianity they adopted, and traditions of indigenous people that they blended in.

 Like the popular conception of voodoo itself, Marie Laveau’s legend differs a bit from the reality.

 Born around 1801 to the freed slave Marguerite and a free (and wealthy) mulatto businessman, Charles Laveaux, Marie was the first generation of her family to be born free.
 Laveau’s great-grandmother came to New Orleans as a slave from West Africa in 1743 and her grandmother, Catherine, eventually wound up being bought by one Francoise Pomet: a free woman of color and successful entrepreneur.

 It was not unusual for free blacks to purchase their own slaves; despite her reputation as a charitable woman and an important figure in the black community, Laveau would own several slaves.
 Catherine was eventually able to buy her freedom and build her own small home, where her granddaughter would become famous.

 After a brief marriage to another free part-black, Laveau entered into what would be a thirty-year relationship with a white Lousiana man with a noble French background, Cristophe Glapion.
 Interracial relationships were also not uncommon in New Orleans, although the couples were forbidden by the law to marry.